A Secret Recipe for Great Homemade Potting Soil

 I work hard to ensure that the soil in my garden is the best I can give my plants, and they reward me with robust health.
 Yet that same good soil if transferred to a container would cause the plants in it to languish.
 That’s because garden soil doesn’t offer enough air, water, or nutrients to a plant growing in a container.
 Potting soils are specifically formulated to overcome these limitations.
+Below, you’ll see what needs to be in the soil mix to ensure that your container plants have the nutrition and structure they need.
+Plus, see Lee’s recipe for a homemade potting soil that will allow you to experiment with what works best for your plants in your area.

 Potting soil needs to drain well but still hold moisture

 One of the most important things a potting soil needs to do is provide roots access to air by letting water drain away from them.
 In the ground, the soil is usually deep enough to let excess water drain beyond root zones.
 In pots, however, water tends to accumulate at the bottom, despite drainage holes.
 The smaller the pore spaces of the soil in the pot, the higher that water layer will reach.
 Larger pores, formed by adding mineral aggregates to potting soils, readily admit water into the soil, then carry it through the medium and out the bottom.
-Then, all those large, empty spaces can fill with air.
+Then all those large, empty spaces can fill with air.

 Perlite, vermiculite, calcined clay (kitty litter), and sand are the mineral aggregates most commonly used in potting soils.
 Perlite and vermiculite are lightweight volcanic rocks naturally filled with air.
 I prefer perlite over the others because it does not decompose with time nor lose its aerating ability if the potting mix is compressed.
 Vermiculite is a valuable additive because it prevents some nutrients from leaching away, and it even provides a bit of potassium and magnesium.